bnc19/qdenga_impact/README.md

 ### Models

-* *final_model.csv*: Rstan model to fit a the Bayesian survival model to case data, assuming binomial and multinomial likelihoods.
-Flags in the data block turn on and off different parameters, used to test the 31 model variants presented in the manuscript.
+* *final_model.csv*: Rstan model to fit the Bayesian survival model to case data, assuming binomial and multinomial likelihoods.
+Flags in the data block turn on and off different parameters used to test the 31 model variants presented in the manuscript.

 ### R